dalmo1991/superflexPy/doc/case_studies.rst

 Case studies
 ============

-This page describes the model configurations used in publications.
+This page describes the model configurations used in research publications based on Superflex and SuperflexPy.

 .. _thur_case_study: